amchatman/odin-recipes/README.md

 ## Languages use:
-The program makes use of the following languages: HTML and CSS.
+This website was built using the following  languages: HTML5 and CSS3.

 ### Homepage